runtimerevolution/python-knowledge-base/docs/machine_learning/2_regression.md

 # Regression

-Regression, along with classification, are the most common machine learning problems.
+Regression, along with classification, are the most common machine learning techniques.
 The difference between them is that in regression the algorithms are used to predict continuous outcome.
 Regression machine learning models live in the group of supervised learning where the output variable (dependent variable) is known, and